batect/batect/docs/content/tools/Ruby.md

 ### Caching dependencies

-{% hint style='tip' %}
+!!! tip "tl;dr"
-**tl;dr**: set the `BUNDLE_PATH` environment variable to a directory within your mounted code directory, otherwise you'll have to download your dependencies every time the build runs
+    Set the `BUNDLE_PATH` environment variable to a directory within your mounted code directory, otherwise you'll have to download your dependencies every time the build runs
-{% endhint %}

 By default, Bundler downloads all of your application's dependencies to the `~/.bundle` directory.
 However, because batect destroys all of your containers once the task finishes, this directory is lost at the end of every task run - which means that Bundler will have to download all of your dependencies again,